 Jamie named as Rose Law Group Hero of the Week Opens a New Window.

-The Office of the Public Defense Services branches, including our office, the Office of the Legal Defender, and the Office of the Legal Advocate are available to serve the community in a variety of ways.
+The Office of the Public Defense Services branches, including our office, the Office of the Legal Defender, the Office of the Legal Advocate, and the Office of the Public Advocate are available to serve the community in a variety of ways.

 First, we have a range of legal experts available to speak to outside groups on the criminal justice system, criminal defense, and systemic criminal justice issues.
 This is a free service to residents of Maricopa County, and both our experienced Deputy Public Defenders and our support staff make presentations.
 Possible topics include: